mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

     1. A title defined in the [nav] configuration setting for a document.
     2. A title defined in the `title` meta-data key of a document.
     3. A level 1 Markdown header on the first line of the document body.
-Please note that [Setext-style] headers are not supported.
     4. The filename of a document.

     Upon finding a title for a page, MkDoc does not continue checking any